jimmynotjim/jimmynotjim-v3/about.md

 Now for the boring stuff, you knew it had to come.
 I'm currently a Technology and Information Fellow with the CFPB (it's that new US Federal Agency [looking out for American consumers](https://www.nytimes.com/2016/09/09/business/dealbook/wells-fargo-fined-for-years-of-harm-to-customers.html)).
 My day to day is spent building our [consumer facing website](https://www.consumerfinance.gov/) and the [internal tools](https://github.com/cfpb/capital-framework) that drive it, but I also moonlight as a [photographer](https://www.flickr.com/photos/cfpbphotos/albums/72157677092385986) and production assistant with our internal media team.

-I really would like to meet you for real, so if you agree you can reach me through the contact form below, or if you prefer, email me at [jimmynotjim@me.com](mailto:jimmynotjim@me.com).
+Oh, and I would love to meet you for real.
+If you agree, you can reach me through the contact form below, or if you prefer email me at [jimmynotjim@me.com](mailto:jimmynotjim@me.com).

-If you read this far, congrats, I can't believe you got through the bit about the dinosaur.
+If you read this far, congrats!
+I can't believe you got through the bit about the dinosaur.